 - We make sure that no one can access your information without your knowledge and permission.

 - We protect all sensitive information using the latest encryption algorithms.
-When we do need to store it, it’s on servers sitting comfortably on Canadian soil.
+When we do need to store it, it’s on servers sitting comfortably on national soil.

-- Our security controls are routinely audited by independent firms as well as some of the biggest financial institutions in Canada.
+- Our security controls are routinely audited by independent firms as well as some of the biggest financial institutions.
 In fact, we successfully passed a SOC 2 Type II examination.
 And before you Google it: SOC 2 is the gold standard for companies handling their customers’ information.

 - We understand security doesn’t stop at our door, so we make sure we can trust our own clients to take good care of your information.